gjm222/Udacity-Term2-Project5/README.md

 # Term 2 Project 5 : CarND-Controls-MPC Project
 Self-Driving Car Engineer Nanodegree Program
 ---

 ## Objective
-The objective is to get information from the simulator which includes waypoints and vehicle state and use it to determine steering angle and accelleration that is sent back to the simulator to control the vehicle.
+The objective is to get information from the simulator which includes waypoints and vehicle state and use it to determine a new steering angle and throttle which is then sent back to the simulator to control the vehicle.

 ## Model Predictive Control (MPC) Implementation
 A kinematic MPC was used and described as follows: